Changissnz/why_western_minimalism/README.md

 over the rest of the world spatially beneath them.
 How can one muster the pride to see and speak nothing but marvels about some vertically-integrated thing, when any other one can swear (and turn out right) they will run out of spirit in the middle of their boasting one of these days?

+Wanted pecking orders become expectations of social competition.
+These relations, uni-directional, circumventive.
+When processes are represented as a linear path held together by the spline of its checkpoints, there is a clear and surefire way due to perfect information.